tautvydasversockas/CSharp_Beginners_Course/01-console-application/README.md

 }
 ```
 ### Step 3
 Run the application.
-Enter *"My random text"* (or any other text) into console and press Enter.
-You should see the same text printed back to you in console.
+Enter *"My random text"* (or any other text) into the console and press Enter.
+You should see the same text printed back to you in the console.

 # Additional exercises